-Casper College Kinser Jazz Festival: The music department attracts about 1,000 middle school and high school students from across the state to participate in this festival dedicated to jazz performance and education.
-Renowned guest artists give concerts, and important jazz educators serve as adjudicators for the performing ensembles.
-The festival includes both instrumental and vocal jazz and has evolved during its 55-year history.
+Casper College Kinser Jazz Festival: The Kinser Jazz Festival attracts about 1,000 middle school, high school, and college students from across the state to participate in this festival dedicated to jazz performance and education.
+Renowned guest artists give concerts, and award-winning jazz educators serve as adjudicators for the performing ensembles.
+The festival includes both instrumental and vocal jazz and has evolved during its 56-year history.
 The event is co-directed by Joshua Mietz and Zachary Vreeman.